 12 Ways to Raise Your Prices (and Keep Your Customers Happy)

-The first thing that may come to mind if you’re considering raising your prices is your loyal customers.
-Having to raise rates is a hurdle that all business owners face.
-However, the phrase “you get what you pay for” is true across every industry.
-Although you may not want to upset or steer away your customers, have confidence in your decision because, chances are, they will stick by you if you’re their best resource.
+The first thing that may come to mind if you’re considering raising prices is customer retention, i.e., not alienating your loyal customers.
+Raising rates to take on a new pricing strategy is a hurdle that all large and small business owners face.
+However, the phrase “you get what you pay for” (perceived value) is true across every industry.
+While you may not want to upset or steer away your customers, have confidence in your decision because, chances are, they will stick by you if you’re their best option (despite higher prices).

-While raising your prices can be daunting, particularly if you’re a new business or the only one in your industry that’s doing so, it’s a crucial step to continue to grow your company.
+While a price change can be daunting, particularly if you’re a new business doing it for the first time or the only one in your service area doing so, it’s a crucial step to continue growing your company.
 Review your finances, current rates and product or service against your competitors to see if your company will benefit from a price increase.
 Some signs that it may be time to raise your prices include:

 - You have more work than you can take on.